 Our Team

-RideWise is built and maintained by Sriram Manoharan, a software engineer who combines a decade of experience in financial technology with a data-driven approach to rideshare pricing.
+RideWise is built and maintained by Sriram Manoharan, a software engineer with over a decade of experience building data-driven platforms in financial technology.
+He combines that background with daily rideshare research to power the free Uber vs Lyft vs taxi comparison tool for 300+ US cities and 47 airports.

 Founder & Lead Engineer

 After years of manually switching between the Uber and Lyft apps before every ride to find the better price, Sriram built RideWise to automate that comparison.
 The idea was simple: aggregate the publicly available rate cards that Uber and Lyft publish for each city, apply the same fare formulas the apps use internally, and show riders a side-by-side estimate — without needing to open two apps.
-What started as a weekend project grew into a comprehensive tool covering 300+ US cities and 47+ airports, with verified rate data for 8 service tiers and time-of-day surge estimates.
+What started as a weekend project grew into a comparison tool with reviewed city guides, editorial research, verified rate data for 8 service tiers, and time-of-day surge estimates.

 Technical Expertise